oslabs-beta/hollow/README.md

 *  Delete collection field: ```DELETE``` ```/api/tables/:name/:fieldName```

 ## How To Contribute
-If you come accross an issue you want to tackle or a feature you think should be added, please feel free make a PR and someone from the core team will review it.
+If you come accross an issue you want to solve or have a feature you'd like to add, please fork this repo and work off of a branch.
+There are many features that we would love to see built out.

+**These features are at the top of our list:**
+* Building out a tool to handle setting roles & permissions
+* Adding support for more data types
+* Adding support for more DBMS's
+* Adding support for GraphQL
+* Adding settings for the Admin Tool

 ## Contributors
 * [Matt Greenberg](https://github.com/mattagreenberg)